Mitchell is able to provide advice on all aspects of glaucoma diagnosis and management, and performs all forms of glaucoma laser and surgery.

 This surgery involves implanting a small plastic tube into the eye, which allows fluid to flow outside the eye and to reduce the eye pressure.
 A number of studies have shown that in an eye that has already had some form of surgery, a tube operation on average will continue to function for longer than a trabeculectomy.

-After completing his surgical training in Australia, Dr Lawlor moved to the UK and worked with Dr Keith Barton, the surgeon who performs the most tube implants of any surgeon in the UK.
-Dr Lawlor obtained experience in operating on some of the most difficult cases from across the United Kingdom and Europe.
+After completing his surgical training in Australia, Associate Professor Lawlor moved to the UK and worked with Dr Keith Barton, the surgeon who performs the most tube implants of any surgeon in the UK.
+Associate Professor Lawlor obtained experience in operating on some of the most difficult cases from across the United Kingdom and Europe.